koendv/paste_dispenser/README.md

 * This design was inspired by solder paste dispensers by [zapta](https://www.thingiverse.com/thing:1119914) and [geir](https://www.thingiverse.com/thing:384680).
 The mechanical part is a remix of zapta's, with only minor changes.

-* This design was built around a Atmega328p "Pro Mini" and a TB6612 stepper driver.
-An alternative design would be a STM32F103 "Black Pill" and a TMC2130 SilentStepStick.
-The STM32F103 has built-in USB and enough cpu to run a comprehensive menu system.
-On the stepper side, the TMC2130 StallGuard feature allows detecting when the plunger has reached the bottom of the syringe and no longer advances, so software can back off the plunger a few steps before mechanical damage occurs.
-But such a design would hit a different price point.

 * The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.

 * A solder paste dispenser is a small motor which pushes the plunger of a syringe.
 You can use it for solder paste or solder flux, but the dispenser can also be used as a syringe pump, to create small dots of glue in a precise and repeatable way, or to put small drops of lubricating oil on a mechanism.

 * The controller is not restricted to any specific model of solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
 Just check the stepper works at 5V and current stays below 1.2 amps.

+* This design was built around a Atmega328p "Pro Mini" and a TB6612 stepper driver.
+An alternative design would be a STM32F103 "Black Pill" and a TMC2130 SilentStepStick.
+The STM32F103 has built-in USB and enough cpu to run a comprehensive menu system.
+On the stepper side, the TMC2130 StallGuard feature allows detecting when the plunger has reached the bottom of the syringe, so software can move the plunger back a few steps any before mechanical damage occurs.
+But such a design would hit a different price point.